Master of Science in Physician Assistant Studies (CUAA)

 Dismissal from the Program:

-The CUA A’s PA Program reserves the right to dismiss any PA student at any time prior to graduation.
+The CUAA PA Program reserves the right to dismiss any PA student at any time prior to graduation.
 Circumstances warranting such action may be of an academic, legal or professional nature.
-Additional information is available in the student handbooks on appeal of dismissal and withdrawal from the program.
+Additional information regarding appeal of dismissal and withdrawal from the program is available in the student handbooks.

 Deceleration